 What is Siteimprove?

 Siteimprove is an easy-to-use website accessibility scanning tool.
 It evaluates how accessible your website is and shows you how to make it better.
-You can improve and track accessibility and content issues using its robust report and dashboard features.
+Keep in mind accessibility is a process, not a one-time project.
+You can improve and track accessibility and content issues using Siteimprove’s robust report and dashboard features.
+Siteimprove is available for any UNC-Chapel Hill website.

 Siteimprove helps website owners to: